Yelfive/inviting-card/README.md

 This is a web invitation card for mobile user

-=Android's animations
-=Html5 for those of IOS's
+Html5 for IOS's and Android's animations